The U.S. wants Mexico to keep its defense and health-care factories open. Mexican workers are getting sick and dying.

-Within weeks of the World Health Organization’s declaration of a pandemic, major American manufacturers were complaining that their Mexican factories were being shuttered without notice.
+Within weeks of the World Health Organization’s declaration of a pandemic, major U.S. manufacturers were complaining that their Mexican factories were being shuttered without notice.

 Mexico’s federal government said it would leave open “businesses necessary to confront the emergency,” but left the implementation to individual state governors, whose approaches have been mixed.
-In many cases, companies deemed essential in the United States have seen their operations shuttered in Mexico.
+In many cases, companies deemed essential in the United States have had their operations shuttered in Mexico.
 Mexican state officials have broadcast unannounced visits to factories live on social media, ordering them closed as workers looked on.

 Mexican factories boost production of medical supplies for U.S. hospitals while country struggles with its own coronavirus outbreak